raycast/extensions/docs/api-reference/utilities.md

 # Utilities

 This list of Utility APIs makes your life easier as a developer.
 They also expose some of Raycast's native functionality to allow deep integration into the user's setup.
-For example, you can use the Application APIs to check if a desktop application is installed and then provide an action to deeplink into it.
+For example, you can use the Application APIs to check if a desktop application is installed and then provide an action to deep-link into it.

 ## API Reference